nplan/HomeButtons/docs/setup.md

 **Setup up your *Home Buttons* in a few simple steps!**

-> **Important!**

-> There is a network connection bug in firmware v2.0.0.
-If your device came with that version you must perform an update to v2.0.2 or later.
-Please check the firmware version of your device after unboxing it.
-It is shown at the bottom of the display.
-You can update the firmware after setting up the Wi-Fi connection and before setting up the MQTT parameters.
-Just follow this guide and look for a note.

 You will need:

 1. Depending on the desired power source (one out of):